Katsuma Dan

 In March 1932, while Dan was studying at the MBL, his father was assassinated in Japan by ultra-nationalist radicals in the 'League of Blood Incident'.
 Katsuma Dan returned to Japan in the late 1930s and worked at the Misaki Marine Biological Station in Morioso Bay.
 He and his students maintained a remarkable degree of scientific productivity during World War II.
 His spirit is reflected in a letter written after the war to a friend in the United States: “...ducking under bombs was not so bad.
 Rather it was a great excitement.
 Hide and seek at the expense of your life can't help being exciting.
 There was, however, an awful side to it too.”
 Near the end of the war the Japanese Navy took over the Misaki Marine Station and converted it into a base for miniature submarines.
 Although displaced, Dan and his students set up a crude laboratory nearby and continued their work.
-At the end of the war Dan posted a hand-written note on the door of Misaki, addressed to advancing America forces, in which he said: “... you can destroy the weapons and the war instruments but save the civil equipments [sic] for the Japanese students.
+At the end of the war Dan posted a hand-written note on the door of Misaki, addressed to advancing US forces, in which he said: “... you can destroy the weapons and the war instruments but save the civil equipments [sic] for the Japanese students.
 When you are through with your job here notify to the university [sic] and let us come back to our scientific home.”
 The note was signed, “The last one to go.”
 The obvious humanity and the mention of American marine biological laboratories appealed to a US Naval officer who passed the note on to the MBL.
 It was later published in Time Magazine under the headline, “Appeal to the Goths”.